Nickel was declared the Contact Allergen of the Year for 2008 by the American Contact Dermatitis Society (ACDS).

 - Foods to avoid

-Canned spaghetti & baked beans
+Canned spaghetti and baked beans

 Green beans, broccoli, peas including split peas, canned vegetables